saumitrash/task-app/README.md

 ## Description

 This project is a task management application built with React-based frontend and express based backend.
-We're using mongo-db to store and manage our data here.
-Users can create, update, delete, and filter tasks by status.
+I've used mongo-db to store and manage the data.
+Users are authenticated using a `jwt` token which stays valid for 24 hours.

 ## Features